Thank you for your interest in performing at Busker Tour!

 Fancy promos are needed when the time comes to promote your show on our social media channels.
 However, during the application process, we care more about your show structure, a unique and engaging story, and how you build a crowd and interact with an audience.

-For that reason, if your promo doesn’t represent your show well (for example due to fast editing), we ask you to provide your promo and recording from your street show (even if it’s recorded in low quality as it’s for us, not for an audience).
+As most of the promo videos we receive don’t represent shows well (for example, due to fast editing, no original audio), we ask you to provide your promo and recording from your street show (even if it’s recorded in low quality, as it’s for us, not for an audience).
+We want to get to know the buskers, not the skills of a videographer.

 Is Busker Tour for you?

-Busker Tour may not be about the biggest hats, so your attitude matters.
-People say that it’s fun and it gives networking opportunities, time for making friends, jamming with other performers, and exchanging experiences.
+Busker Tour may not be about the ‘biggest hats’, so your attitude matters.
+We organise it because we love street shows.
+Many people have given me feedback that it is fun and provides networking opportunities, time for making friends, jamming with other performers, and exchanging experiences.
+There is plenty of time to get to know everyone’s name, hang out and watch the shows.
+It’s up to you how you use your time.

-Not sure if this is a festival for you?
-Check my blog, and social media, read through an open call, and ask your friends or our Facebook group members.
+Not sure if this festival is for you?
+Check my website and social media, and read through an open call.
 Do your research, make a pros and cons list, prioritise your goals, and if you decide that you want to perform here, apply!

 I look forward to learning more about your busking story and hope to include you in my lineup.